 How to get medicines without a prescription

-So, if you don't have your medicines or can't take them because they've been compromised, what do you do?
+So, if you don't have your medicines or can't take them because they get compromised, what do you do?

-- If you don't have a prescription and you can't contact your doctor, a pharmacist may be able to give you a 3-day supply of medication.
-This applies if you have been affected by a natural disaster and the pharmacist believes you are in urgent need of that medication.
+- If you don't have a prescription and you can't contact your doctor, a pharmacist may be able to give you a 3-day supply of medicine.
+This applies if you get affected by a natural disaster and the pharmacist believes you’re in urgent need of that medication, but not all drugs can be given in this way.

 Where to go for help

-- If you are concerned about the safety of your medicine, contact your pharmacist or doctor.
+- If you're concerned about the safety of your medicine, contact your pharmacist or doctor.

 - Need to find a GP or pharmacist urgently?
 Use the healthdirect Service Finder.